Reflections on ProWritingAid’s Crime Writers’ Week 2024

 The business of writing crime fiction

-As an authorpreneur, having the right tools and services can lighten the workload significantly.
-Aside from ProWritingAid, two other essential tools I use are Reedsy and Publisher Rocket, both of which had representatives at Crime Writers’ Week.
+The right tools and services reduce an authorpreneur’s workload.
+I also use Reedsy and Publisher Rocket, which were at Crime Writers’ Week.

-Reedsy is a marketplace where authors can find vetted and certified editors, cover designers, ghostwriters, or marketers.
-Beyond using the marketplace, I also take advantage of their free writing tool.
-While it may not have the hundreds of features some other tools boast, it allows me to write in the software or import your existing manuscript.
-Plus, I can export your manuscript to ePub and print-ready PDF formats and don’t have to worry too much about formatting.
+On Reedsy, authors can access a network of pre-screened editors, cover designers, ghostwriters, and marketers.
+In addition to the marketplace, I also use their free writing tool.
+It may not offer hundreds of features like some other programs, but it lets me write in the software or import your manuscript.
+I can also easily export your manuscript to ePub and print-ready PDF, simplifying the formatting process.

-Reedsy’s co-founder Ricardo Fayet presentation “The Strategies Behind a Successful Book Launch” was packed with practical and actionable insights on how to craft and execute a launch strategy.
-For more tips, I recommend his free book, “How to Market a Book: Overperform in a Crowded Market”.
-It offers fundamental knowledge authorpreneurs should have.
+Ricardo Fayet, Reedsy’s co-founder, packed his presentation, “The Strategies Behind a Successful Book Launch,” with practical and actionable insights on crafting and executing a launch strategy.
+His free book, “How to Market a Book: Overperform in a Crowded Market” offers fundamental knowledge authorpreneurs should have.

 Importance of keywords and categories

 In his session, “The Art of Crime Keywords and Categories”, Hank Marcacci explained how to find profitable keywords and use categories to attract casual shoppers organically on Amazon.
-He not only made the case for why authorpreneurs should carefully select their keywords but also why they should use Publisher Rocket.
+He argued that authorpreneurs should choose keywords wisely and use Publisher Rocket.
 I use it, and it has saved me hours of tedious research.

 Recommended article